The Best Rain Jacket for Women Review

 The Close Calls

-As a shout out to our runners-up and close calls, our testers would like to direct you to a couple more options that might be just what you're looking for.
-Mountain Hardwear passed a milestone with the Mountain Hardwear Stretch Ozonic - Women's, and speeds ahead of the competition with its truly, really, actually, in reality stretchy rain jacket material.
-Patagonia Torrentshell - Women's is of superb quality and is better optimized for mountain use than our Best Buy winner, the Marmot PreCip, plus it comes with Patagonia's Ironclad Guarantee and the thoughtful business practices of Yvon Chouinard.
-The North Face Resolve - Women's was another one our testers really appreciated as a solid performer and a great daily go-to jacket.
+As a shout out to our runners-up, our testers would like to direct you to more options that might be just what you need.
+Mountain Hardwear passed a milestone with the Mountain Hardwear Stretch Ozonic - Women's, speeding ahead of the competition with truly, really, actually, stretchy material.
+The Patagonia Torrentshell - Women's is high quality and better optimized for mountain use than our Best Buy winner, the Marmot PreCip, plus it comes with Patagonia's Ironclad Guarantee and the thoughtful business practices of Yvon Chouinard.
+The North Face Resolve - Women's was another one our testers really appreciated as a solid performer and a daily go-to jacket.

 You may also like: